ridwaanhall/dicoding-bike-sharing-analysis/README.md

 ## Features

+- Analysis of bike rentals across different seasons to determine the most and least popular seasons.
-- Analyze the relationship between weather conditions and total bike rentals.
+- Examination of the relationship between weather conditions and total bike rentals (`total`).
-- Compare bike rental trends between working days and weekends/holidays.
+- Comparison of bike rental trends between working days (`workingday`) and weekends/holidays (`holiday`).
+- RFM Analysis
 - Display analysis results using Streamlit.

 ## Contributing